Aharonla/eoracle-assignment/README.md

 - Get or create an Alchemy API key (sign up or sign in at https://www.alchemy.com/).
 Paste the API key to `API_KEY_ALCHEMY` in `.env`.
 - In the console, type `source .env` and then `npm run deploy`.
 - Smart contracts are verified, but if changes were to be made, type `source .env` and then `npm run deploy:verify`.
-- To get the latest deployed contract address, type `npm run address`.
-This will write the address to a file `latestAddress` at the project's root folder.
+- To get the latest deployed contract addresses, type `npm run address`.
+This will write the addresses to a file `latestAddress` at the project's root folder (first address is the implementation contract, the second address is the proxy contract).
-Alternatively, the address can be found at line 7 of `broadcast/Deploy.s.sol/80001/run-latest.json` or in the output logs after deployment.
+Alternatively, the addresses can be found in the output logs after deployment.

-An example of a deployed and verified contract can be found at https://mumbai.polygonscan.com/address/0x4a46bF449F890E1Ce5A6933Ec7D8FE81CB71170E
+An example of a deployed and verified contracts can be found at [implementation](https://mumbai.polygonscan.com/address/0x81be88e3ee54a17ff4a87a95fc34be1ace9502ca),  [proxy](https://mumbai.polygonscan.com/address/0xdE40023758c35124482AcBDDa5C7b2a7DA0d5d73)

 ## Smart contract interface documentation: